SapitoSucio/froggo-guides/docs/script_commands.md

 | EQI_SHADOW_ACC_L (20) | Shadow Accessory 1 |

-Notice that a few items occupy several equipment slots, and if the character is wearing such an item, '`getequipid`' will return its ID number for either slot.
+Notice that a few items occupy several equipment slots, and if the character is wearing such an item, ``getequipid`` will return its ID number for either slot.

-Can be used to check if you have something equipped, or if you haven't got something equipped:
+Can be used to check if you have something equipped, or if you haven`t got something equipped:

 ```cpp